Fenbendazole is a deworming drug used in many animals that is now under investigation as an anti-cancer drug.

 What If I Miss a Dose?

-This is a once daily medication so if you miss a dose and it is the same day give the dosage when you remember.
-Alter the dosage timing of the following doses to 24 hours from when you gave the last dosage.
+This is a once-daily medication, so if you miss a dose and it is the same day, give the dosage when you remember.
+Then alter the dosage timing of the following doses to 24 hours from when you gave the last dosage.

-If it has been more than 24 hours, then skip the missed dose and call your veterinarian to find out if you need to extend the course of treatment.
+If it has been more than a day without fenbendazole, skip the missed dose and call your veterinarian to find out if you need to extend the course of treatment.
 Do not give a double dose of fenbendazole to “make up” for a missed dose, as this might harm your dog.

 Storage and Handling

 Fenbendazole can be stored at room temperature (68-77 °F).

 This is a well-tolerated drug when given over the typical time course, with the most common side effects being vomiting or diarrhea.
 These side effects are still rare, usually affecting about 1% of dogs.

 Some animals may hypersalivate after an oral dose.
 This resolves on its own without any medication or treatment.

 We don’t yet know what side effects may occur when fenbendazole is given long-term, so more interactions may show up as cancer studies continue.